-The VPA is a complete system and an essential tool for the ARINC 818 designer.
+The VPA is an ARINC 818 analyzer in a complete system and is an essential tool for the ARINC 818 design engineer.
 It is a PC, card, and software that captures ARINC 818 video and provides a complete analysis at multiple levels: byte, FC frame, video line, and video frame.
 It also evaluates line and frame timing.
 Unlike FC analyzers, the VPA is video- and ARINC 818–centric.

 VIDEO AND PROTOCOL ANALYZER (VPA) GENERATION III

 The VPA III retains all the features of GRT’s original ARINC 818 VPA and VPA II:

 Raw Data: View data in four-byte hex lines: Offset, Time, Hex Data, Data Type, Status, and ADVB Frames Location.
 Each line of data is time stamped relative to the trigger, with the zero point easily reset.

 Data Search: Easily search captured data by selecting a predefined ordered set, such as SOFi, or entering a user-defined string.